zvive/fixer/README.md

 This package allows you to use the same [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) formatting rules across all of your projects without copy-and-pasting configuration files.
 There's also a quick setup script to automatically generate a configuration file for your project structure and preferred formatting preset.

-`permafrost-dev/phpcsfixer-preset` provides several opinionated `php-cs-fixer` configuration choices as well as pre-configured `Finder` classes for common project formats and use cases.
+`zvive/fixer` provides several opinionated `php-cs-fixer` configuration choices as well as pre-configured
+`Finder` classes for common project formats and use cases.

-Supported PHP versions: `7.3`, `7.4`, and `8.0`.
+Supported PHP versions: `8.1`.

 The original concept for this package came from this excellent article on [sharing php-cs-fixer configurations across projects](https://laravel-news.com/sharing-php-cs-fixer-rules-across-projects-and-teams)  written by [Tim Mcdonald](https://timacdonald.me/).

 ## Installation

-`composer require permafrost-dev/phpcsfixer-preset --dev`
+`composer require zvive/fixer --dev`

 ---